visualbis/valqsaurus/docs/storage/features/save-model.md

   </Zoom>
 </div>

-*Upload and save model to your workspace*
+*Upload and save the model to your workspace*

 * Click **Upload**.